The engine of the mustang rumbled to life as Jakob pulled out of my parking lot.

 “I’ll email them to you,” Katherine said.

-His gaze came up to mine.
+His gaze rose to mine.
 “How long were you gone?”

 “Five hours,” Katherine answered in my stead.

-“Isn’t it interesting,” she said, “that on the same day my client went to Magnolia Hills with the intent to expose what she believes is prescription fraud with one of the doctors there, that doctor goes missing, my client was attacked in an elevator by a guard she’d never seen before, and then afterward she arrived home to find her apartment vandalized?”
+“Isn’t it interesting,” she said, “that on the same day my client went to Magnolia Hills with the intent to expose what she believes is prescription fraud with one of the doctors there, that doctor never comes back from her lunch break, my client is attacked in an elevator by a guard she’s never seen before, and then afterward she arrives home to find her apartment vandalized?”

 “With the family of a close friend,” Katherine answered.